 Whether you drive or fly to Tofino, you’ll be treated to rugged (and photogenic) landscapes.
 We can help you decide which travel mode will work best for you.

 Yes, you can fly directly to the Tofino-Long Beach Airport (YAZ) from Vancouver on daily scheduled flights with K.D.
-Air and Orca Airways, Pacific Coastal Airlines and in May, Harbour Air!
+Air, Pacific Coastal Airlines and Harbour Air!

 Feeling adventurous?
 Inquire with our member businesses about chartering a seaplane or a helicopter to fly to Tofino from points throughout British Columbia.